-There are five changes from the Ten Year Plan for the governance activity during 2010/2011.
+Key changes from the Ten Year Plan There are five changes from the Ten Year Plan for the governance activity during 2010/2011.

 - Interest Rate Assumption In the Ten Year Plan Council used 7.2 percent as its assumption for the interest rate we would need to pay for loan servicing.
-However, as a result of using interest rate hedges Council's interest rate volatility has been reduced meaning that the interest rate can be reduced from 7.2 to 7.1 percent.
+However, as a result of using interest rate hedges Council's interest rate volatility has been reduced meaning that the interest rate can be reduced from 7.2 to 6.9 percent.
 Therefore, we have adjusted our loan servicing costs to reflect this reduction. - Holding Company In the Ten Year Plan Council proposed setting up a joint Holding Company to improve governance and management of its trading enterprises owned jointly with Nelson City Council.
 Implementation of the joint Holding Company proposal has been delayed, while Nelson City Council considers its position.
 Therefore, the joint Holding Company will not be established and the projected benefits will not be realised until the 2011/2012 financial year.
 In the event of a joint Holding Company not being established Tasman District Council will consider establishing its own Holding Company. - Discount for Early Payment of Rates Council has decided to reduce the discount it gives ratepayers who pay their rates early.
 The discount was four percent in 2009/2010.
-Council has decided to reduce the discount to three percent in 2010/2011.
-The reason for this is that the costs of the discount exceed the benefits to the Council.
-Many councils do not offer any discount for early payment of rates.
-Of those that do, most offer less than four percent, for example, in 2009/2010 Nelson City Council offered a two percent discount.

-- Uniform Annual General Charge (UAGC) Council is proposing to increase the UAGC by \$20 to \$260 per rateable property. - Tourism Targeted Rate Council is proposing some changes to the targeted rate it introduced last year on tourism related businesses: - The process for deciding which properties should pay the tourism targeted rate is being made more robust.
-Council is proposing to use information held in the Quotable Value database relating to retail properties and fee paying accommodation properties as a basis for deciding which properties should pay the tourism targeted rate, alongside information Council holds on food premises, premises with liquor licences or petroleum licences and passenger transport services. - Council is proposing to charge each separately used part of a retail property a targeted rate.
-For example, large retail complexes only paid one tourism targeted rate last year, even though they can have many businesses in them.
-That situation will change from 2010/2011. - Council is proposing to expand the coverage of the rate to include holiday homes that are used or are available for accommodation for less than 90 days, for which a fee or charge is payable. - The tourism targeted rate is being increased from the 2009/2010 amount of \$122 by an allowance for inflation to \$125.78 (excl GST) in 2010/2011.
+In the Draft Annual Plan Council proposed reducing the discount to three percent.
+Following further consideration of the matter, Council has decided to reduce the discount to two percent in 2010/2011.
+The reason for this is that the costs of any discount higher than two percent exceed the benefits to the Council.
+With GST increasing to 15 percent from 1 October, it could encourage a lot more people to pay their rates early.
+If the Council left the discount higher than two percent and more people than usual paid their rates early, Council would not receive enough rating income to pay for the services and activities it is planning to provide.
+Also, with GST increasing from 1 October, people who pay their rates by 30 September 2010 will effectively be saving around 1.67 percent and combined with the early payment discount, those who pay by 31 August 2010 will save 3.67 percent over what they would have paid if they had paid in four instalments.
+Many councils do not offer any discount for early payment of rates. - Uniform Annual General Charge (UAGC) Council is proposing to increase the UAGC by \$20 to \$260 per rateable property. - Tourism Targeted Rate Council is proposing some changes to the targeted rate it introduced last year on tourism related businesses: - The process for deciding which properties should pay the tourism targeted rate is being made more robust.
+Council is proposing to use information held in the Quotable Value database relating to retail properties and fee paying accommodation properties as a basis for deciding which properties should pay the tourism targeted rate, alongside information Council holds on food premises, premises with liquor licences or petroleum licences and passenger transport services.